localdevices/LiveORC/README.md

 * An administration-style front end for managing sites, configuration, videos and time series.
 * Visualization of time series and video analyses.
 * Fully automated data streaming from operational camera/water level feeds in the field with "edge processing".
-* Per-video processing through "cloud processing".
+* Per-video processing through "cloud processing" (**temporarily not supported, see note above**).
 * A very fast and easy start to this all, through convenient virtualization of services and a very easy to use set up script.

-Processing on sites ("edge processing") or on cloud nodes ("cloud processing") is performed by [NodeOpenRiverCam](https://github.com/localdevice/nodeorc), the node processing tool around OpenRiverCam.
+Processing on sites ("edge processing") or on cloud nodes ("cloud processing", not yet available) is performed by the API of [ORC-OS](https://github.com/localdevice/ORC-OS), the core operations API and front-end around OpenRiverCam.
 The processing methods read videos, select frames, enhance features, orthorectify and estimates surface velocity and discharge using state-of-the-art velocimetry methods.
-NodeOpenRiverCam is included in LiveORC, so deployment is very easy and automated.
+ORC-OS will soon be included in LiveORC for cloud processing with a docker-compose included installation procedure.

 # Acknowledgements